Chart Color Schemes

 Infrastructure

-Elanora Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Elanora Heights has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Area infrastructure changes significantly influence local performance.
-Five key projects identified by AreaSearch may impact this area: Warriewood Valley Release Area, Warriewood Square Redevelopment, Mona Vale Road East Upgrade, and Vantage Warriewood.
-Details on these projects are provided below for further relevance assessment.
+Area infrastructure changes significantly influence performance.
+Five key projects identified by AreaSearch may impact the region: Warriewood Valley Release Area, Warriewood Square Redevelopment, Mona Vale Road East Upgrade, and Vantage Warriewood.
+Relevant details are listed below.

 Professional plan users can use the search below to filter and access additional projects.